mrdunk/esp8266_mdns/README.md

 }
 ```

-A more complete example which sends an mDNS Question and parses Answers is available in the ./examples/ folder.
+A more complete example which sends an mDNS Question and parses Answers is available in esp8266_mdns/examples/mdns_test/ .

 Troubleshooting
 ---------------
 Run [Wireshark](https://www.wireshark.org/) on a machine connected to your wireless network to confirm what is actually in flight.
-The following filter will return only mDNS packets: ```udp.port == 5353```
+The following filter will return only mDNS packets: ```udp.port == 5353``` .
 Any mDNS packets seen by Wireshark should also appear on the ESP8266 Serial console.